wuyx/End-to-end-people-detection-in-crowded-scenes/README.md

     $ python train.py --config config.json --gpu -1

 ## Evaluation
-To evaluate ReInspect we have provided an ipython notebook that can be used to visualize the performance of the model.
+To evaluate ReInspect we have provided an <a href="https://github.com/Russell91/ReInspect/blob/master/evaluation_reinspect.ipynb" target="_blank">ipython notebook</a> that can be used to visualize the performance of the model.

 The evaluation script depends on the python munkres library and ipython notebook.